BIDMCDigitalPsychiatry/LAMP-platform/docs/wearables.md

 ### Requirements

-mindLAMP requires WatchOS 7 and WearOS 2.
+mindLAMP requires WatchOS 7 (series 5 or later) and WearOS 2.

 ### Do I need wearables to collect passive data?